JoshuaSavunth/Task-Processing-System/README.md

 ## Limitations

-This is a learning project and is not intended to replace production task queue systems.

-Some current limitations are:
+Limitations include:

-* SQL is used directly as the job queue
+- SQL is used as the job queue
-* Basic retry handling
-* Limited monitoring/logging
-* No authentication for the API
+- Retry handling is basic
+- Logging/monitoring is minimal
-* No web interface for monitoring jobs
+- No authentication or web dashboard
-* Limited handling of very large workloads
+- Not tested at large scale

 ## Possible Improvements

 Some areas I would like to explore further include:

-* Using Redis or RabbitMQ as a message broker
 * Adding task priorities and cancellation
-* Improving retry/backoff handling
 * Adding better logging and monitoring
-* Containerizing the application with Docker
 * Adding a simple web dashboard

 ## Technologies